garciart/network-automation/README.md

 ##Introduction

-Recently, I've delved into working with network devices using Python.
+Recently, I have delved into working with network devices using Python.
 Normally, in order to interact with a device like a switch, you would connect to it physically, via a serial or Ethernet cable.
 Once connected, you would access its command-line interface (CLI) to enter commands manually or to upload a script, usually written in Cisco's Tool Command Language (TCL).

 This is fine if you have one switch or router, but if you have dozens or hundreds of devices, this can be exhausting.
-Wouldn't it be easier to automate the process using Python?
+Would it not be easier to automate the process using Python?
 The answer is yes, and you can write such a script using modules such as subprocess and pexpect.

 The bad news is that, normally, to test the script, you would need a physical device.
-You just can't run an Internetwork Operating System (IOS) image in a hypervisor like VirtualBox.
+You just cannot run an Internetwork Operating System (IOS) image in a hypervisor like VirtualBox.
 However, there are some great tools, like Graphical Network Simulator-3 (GNS3), which can run IOS images.
 Also, with a little tweaking, you can run your code against the virtual network device from a Terminal or an IDE.

 This tutorial is broken down into three parts: